Search

 Tea Tree

-Tea tree is a plant extract known to help with inflammation and even for decreasing c acnes bacteria.
+Tea tree is a plant extract known to help with inflammation and decreasing c acnes bacteria.

 Lactic Acid